 Credit card debt is bad because it’s expensive and it’s often not for something that will benefit you for many years.
 It’s also usually a sign that someone is living beyond their means, which is a polite way of saying you’re stealing from your future self.

-If you did nothing else but avoid paying interest on a credit card, you'd be farther ahead than your peers who do.
+If you did nothing else but avoid paying interest on a credit card, you’d be farther ahead than your peers who do.
 The average household has over $6,000 of credit card debt totalled $986 billion in the first quarter of 2023!

 Let’s say that was around $6,000 per family… if you made minimum 4% monthly payments ($240) on a $6,000 balance with an 18.9% interest rate, it would take you 33 months and cost you nearly $1,700 in interest to pay it off.

 If instead you invested that $52 a month in an index fund earning 8% per annum for just 5 years – you would have over $3,800.

 That’s how ugly credit card debt can be.

 How does the Prime Directive apply?
 When you take on debt, you’re taking on an obligation to pay back that debt with interest.
-If you rack up $16,000 in credit card debt, you've committed $640 of your future funds, each month, to the credit card company.
+If you rack up credit card debt, you’ve committed your future funds, each month, to the credit card company.

 You would be far better to find ways to save up for your purchases so you aren’t obligated yourself to a company with such a high price tag.